JudgmentLabs/judgeval/README.md

 )
 ```

-**That's it!** Your agent will now learn from the reward signals and improve over time.
+**That's it!** Judgeval automatically manages trajectory collection and reward tagging - your agent learns from production data without any additional infrastructure.
 Check your [Judgment Dashboard](https://app.judgmentlabs.ai/) to monitor training progress.

 ## Judgeval Overview

 Judgeval is an open-source framework for custom scoring and online monitoring of agent behavior.
-We believe the true signals lie in agent behavior and production data - which is why Judgeval enables you to run RL jobs directly on high-quality signals from your production environment.
-This creates a data flywheel from monitoring to improvement, helping your agents continuously learn and adapt.
+We believe the true signals of agent performance lie in production interactions - which is why Judgeval enables you to run RL jobs directly on high-quality signals from your production environment.
+Judgeval creates a data flywheel from monitoring to improvement, helping your agents continuously learn and adapt.

 ## 📚 Cookbooks